Full question:

 Answer:

-Any claim you may have relating to repairs will likely be governed by contract law.
-The terms of your contract with the mechanic will generally determine your rights and obligations as well as those of the mechanic.
-You should carefully review the terms of the contract with the mechanic to determine your rights and obligations in regard to the repairs.
-If you wish to use the legal system to resolve your dispute, you may want to review the following general information regarding contract law and breach of contract actions:
+Any claim you may have regarding the repairs will likely be governed by contract law.
+The terms of your contract with the mechanic will define your rights and obligations, as well as those of the mechanic.
+Review the contract carefully to understand your rights.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.